RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Hat-Tip-To.md

 - Dominique Bongard for bringing to us the Pixie Dust attacks
 - Zhao Chunsheng and Stefan Viehböck for their wonderful algorithms
 - All the developers who made and designed the third-party tools that `airgeddon` uses
+- [jansorg] for his effort developing the [BashSupport] plugin for IntelliJ IDE.

 <!-- URLs -->
 [Wifislax]: http://www.wifislax.com